-STUDYING A VCE UNIT IN YEAR 10
+STUDYING A VCE SUBJECT IN YEAR 10

-Year 10 students who have achieved a consistent high level of achievement in their Year 9 studies are able to accelerate their studies by undertaking a VCE unit in each semester.
+Year 10 students who have achieved a consistent high level of achievement in their Year 9 studies are able to accelerate their studies by undertaking a VCE unit in each semester of Year 10.
 It allows students to broaden their VCE program and maximizes the possibility of a higher ATAR score - the score used to rank students for university/tertiary entrance.

-Student selection of a VCE unit in Year 10 does not guarantee the student undertaking that unit in 2025 due to timetable constraints and impact on other student choices.
+Student selection of a VCE subject in Year 10 does not guarantee the student undertaking that subject in 2026 due to timetable constraints and impact on other student choices.